Table of Contents [+/-]

 Hints for working around prepared statement limitations

 Accessing result set metadata

-The examples in this document are only code snippets, not complete
+Several examples in this document are only code snippets, not

-programs.
-The code snippets provide a brief overview on the API.
+complete programs.
+These snippets provide a brief overview on the

-directory of your MySQL Connector/C++ installation Please also read the
+directory of your Connector/C++ installation Please also read the